-Restrictions on global mobility, location strategies (R) Impact On Financial implications of R/O
+Restrictions on global mobility, location strategies (R)

 The global delivery model requires the mobility of the Company's skilled professionals across the globe, and any regulatory restrictions in key markets can pose a threat.
 This may also have an impact on the cost of doing business and client project delays.